cloudconfig/cloco-docs/source/index.html.md

 environment_id | The ID of the environment.

 <aside class="notice">
-Requires subscription admin privilege or application admin privilege.
+Requires read or write permission as a configuration object user, else subscription admin privilege or application admin privilege.
 </aside>

 ## Retrieve Configuration Object History